Alfresco/docs-activiti-enterprise/docs/workspace/README.md

 The URL to access it will be in the format: `gateway.{domain-name}/{application-name}/{ui-name}`.

+To access the Process Workspace users require the `ACTIVITI_USER` role and to have been given user access to the application.

 ## About
 The about page can be accessed via the UI or at the URL: `gateway.{domain-name}/{application-name}/{ui-name}/about` and shows the packages and package versions used in the application.